PDF to Video

 Sales teams

-Package product specs, solution briefs, and proposal documents into PDF to Video demos that are easier for prospects to review.
+Package product specs, solution briefs, and proposal documents into demos that are easier for prospects to review.

 Analyst teams

-Turn research documents and KPI reports into PDF to Video stories that can rebuild charts as motion instead of static slides.
+Turn research documents and KPI reports into video stories that can rebuild charts as motion instead of static slides.

 Developers

-Use PDF to Video as the visual template source, then move stable project structures into editor JSON and API rendering later.
+Use the document video as the visual template source, then move stable project structures into repeatable rendering later.

 PDF